 - Apple Cider Vinegar: Random, right?
 But I LOVE ACV.
 It’s so useful!
 We bought a bottle down here and have gotten so much out of it.
 I first discovered ACV’s uses for beauty purposes: it’s a fantastic facial toner as it kills acne-causing bacteria on contact.
 It’s also a gentle clarifying wash for hair, great for stripping away salt or hard water buildup (which is super common in South America).
 Turns out it’s also amazing for sunburns!
 Our first bad sunburn was so painful that we turned in desperation to apple cider vinegar, soaking washcloths and laying them on our skin.
 Sure enough, not only did it ease the pain, but the spots we applied the vinegar to healed WAY faster!
 Apple cider vinegar is also great for heartburn and the healing and prevention of itchy topical yeast rash (say, from a long sweaty day of hiking, or a long boat ride in a wet bikini bottom.)
 And yes, you can put it up in there too, if you have a different kind of yeast rash.
 We’ve got ours in a little travel sized spray bottle and use it regularly.

-- Dramamine: Dramamine was our lifeline on the many, many long bus rides we took throughout South America.
-Oh, and it came in handy on ferry boat rides in the Galapagos, too!
+- Dramamine: Dramamine was our lifeline on the many, many long bus rides (always windy, always through mountains, always speeding) that we took throughout our time backpacking in South America.
+Oh, and it came in handy on ferry boat rides to day trips in the Galapagos, too!
 Even if you’re not prone to motion sickness, it’s best to bring a few along just in case.
+You’ll thank me when you’re stuck for 18 hours on a bus through Peru with windows that have been blacked out (WHY!?!).

 - Altitude Sickness Pills, Malaria Pills, Anti-Diarrhea Pills: These are all prescription medications you’ll need to talk to your doctor about getting before your trip, but we used them all fairly regularly.
-Altitude sickness medication is absolutely necessary because chances are you’ll be heading into, through, or up to mountains with regularity.
-Malaria Pills aren’t actually as needed if you’re staying away from the Amazon Jungle – malaria isn’t common in most of the well-populated towns and cities we went to., But if you’re hopping into the jungle at any point, you’ll need them.
-Anti-Diarrhea is just something you’ll need, trust me.
+Altitude sickness medication is absolutely necessary because chances are you’ll be heading into, through, or up to mountains with regularity, which can absolutely lay you out (I only got altitude sickness once, in Huaraz, Peru – but it was miserable).
+Malaria Pills aren’t actually as necessary if you’re staying away from the Amazon Jungle – malaria isn’t common in most of the well-populated towns and cities we went to., But if you’re hopping into the jungle at any point, you’ll need them.
+And Anti-Diarrhea pills are just something you’ll need to pack for South America, trust me.
+I don’t want to go into details.
+Just trust me.
 You’ll also need some vaccinations before you leave, like Yellow Fever and Tetanus.
 Consult with your doctor for a full list of recommended medications from the CDC!

-What to Pack to Stay Safe in South America
+What to Pack for South America to Stay Safe

 Safety while traveling abroad is a huge concern, and for good reason: tourists are like a walking bulls-eye.
-And in a place like South America, just being a Gringo with a backpack can make you a target.
-Luckily, aside from 1 incident, we experienced complete safety during our 4 months backpacking in South America.
+And while backpacking in South America, just being a Gringo wearing a backpack can make you a target.
+Luckily, aside from 1 incident (in Peru), we experienced complete safety during our 5 months of South America backpacking.
 Read more about the basic travel safety precautions we always take.
+Here’s what to pack for South America to stay safe!

 - Lightweight Combination Locks: As any hostel-hopper knows, you always need to have a lock!
-But in addition to locking up your valuables in the hostel locker, you also want to have locks on your day-packs and on your bag when you’re in transit!
+But in addition to locking up your valuables in the hostel locker, you also want to have locks on your day-packs and on your bag when you’re in transit.
 These little locks are more of a deterrent than anything: obviously any dedicated thief can just cut open our canvas backpacks if they really want to.
 But most casual thieves are looking for an easy mark: a pocket to slip their hands into quickly, a bag left unlocked on a bus, etc. We lock every zipper on all of our bags with these little locks and aside from someone running off with our entire bag once (don’t worry!
 We got it back!) we never had anything stolen.
+Important side note: TSA-friendly locks are OK for checked baggage, but for our day bags and non-checked luggage we actually prefer locks that AREN’T TSA friendly, like these, because it’s apparently super easy to manufacture keys that can open all TSA locks.
+Scary.

 Sometimes random travel items end up being indispensable for travel.
 In this post, I’m skipping the basic stuff you’ll find on every “what to pack for South America” post out there (everyone knows about packing cubes by now, right??
 If not, here’s an amazing packing cube guide).
 Instead, here are the surprise favorite travel items that we ended up being really glad we packed for backpacking in South America!